 A dependent administration may be more costly due to increased oversight by the probate court and additional mandatory court filings and hearings.
-In a dependent administration, an attorney will help with filing bonds, court appearances, obtaining court approval for selling assets and paying claims, accountings and other matters required by the court.
+In a dependent administration, an attorney will help with filing bonds, court appearances, obtaining court approval for selling assets and paying claims, accounting and other matters required by the court.
 As a result, attorney’s fees will likely be higher in a dependent administration.

-The Travis County Probate Court is a statutory probate court with jurisdiction to probate the Wills of deceased persons, declare the heirs of deceased persons who die without a Will, establish guardianships for incapacitated persons and minors, supervise court-ordered involuntary mental health commitments, and administer eminent domain cases initiated in Travis County.
+The Travis County Probate Court is a statutory probate court with jurisdiction to probate the wills of deceased persons, declare the heirs of deceased persons who die without a Will, establish guardianships for incapacitated persons and minors, supervise court-ordered involuntary mental health commitments, and administer eminent domain cases initiated in Travis County.

-When probating a Will in the Travis County Probate Court, the court charges court costs for filing documents.
+When probating a will in the Travis County Probate Court, the court charges court costs for filing documents.
 For example, the court costs for filing certain applications, such as an Application for Probate of Will and for Issuance of Letters Testamentary or an Application for Appointment of Independent/Dependent Administrator and Determination of Heirship can range from approximately $300.00 to $800.00.
-The application cost includes service by citation by the constable, and other fees allowed by statute.
+The application cost includes service by citation by the constable and other fees allowed by statute.
 The court also charges for issuances of Letters and Orders, other filings, and additional copies.

 Farren Sheehan in the Austin area is a licensed attorney familiar with the court procedures in the Travis County Probate Court and are available to assist you with any probate matters.
-Call office of Sheehan Law, PLLC with any questions you have regarding probate in Travis County, Austin, Pflugerville, Round Rock, or Cedar Park and we will be happy to set up a consultation to discuss.
+Call the office of Sheehan Law, PLLC with any questions you have regarding probate in Travis County, Austin, Pflugerville, Round Rock, or Cedar Park and we will be happy to set up a consultation to discuss.